AGProjects/sylkrtc.js/API.md

 will get more bandwidth and the other participants will get a limited bandwidth.
 On success the *roomConfigured* event is emitted.

 The `cb` argument is a callback which will be called on an error with error as argument.

+#### Conference.muteAudioParticipants()

+Request muting for all participants.
+All participants in the room will get a `muteAudio` event from the server.

 #### Conference.participants